Janudis/CarND-Advanced-Lane-Lines-Detection/README.md

 The `challenge_video.mp4` video is an extra (and optional) challenge for you if you want to test your pipeline under somewhat trickier conditions.
 The `harder_challenge.mp4` video is another optional challenge and is brutal!

+# About Code

+The image_util.py file is created for loading, saving and plotting the images.
+We use it in other files.
+You can test it with the test_image_util.py file.
+You can test the camera_calibration, pipeline and videoprocess files with the test files.